99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 the 3 certificate managers are:
 - AWS Certificate Manager (ACM):
-  manage and deploy SSL/TLS certificate, provide in-flight encryption for websites.
-Remember its stored in us-east-1 always!!
+  manage and deploy SSL/TLS certificates, provide in-flight encryption for websites.
+Remember its stored in us-east-1 always

 - AWS Private Certificate Authority (CA):
   Managed service allows you to create private Certificate Authorities, only work in your Organization / services that have the integration, not on the public internet.